deepakm925/Microsoft-Power-BI/When-Python-meets-Power-BI/Embedding-a-Power-BI-Report-in-Jupyter-Notebook/README.md

 To do this optimally:
 - Open Power BI online and log in to Power BI online with the email and password.
 Keep the tab open.
 - Run the code cell with the Authentication step in the Notebook.
 A security code will then be provided in the Notebook that must be inputted into the Microsoft security page provided in order to complete the security procedure.
 - Once the security code is entered correctly.
 Microsoft itself will notify you that the device has been authenticated and that the page can be closed.
-Return back to the Jupyter-Notebook window/tab to proceed.
+This confirms that the Power BI online service can now be accessed successfully.

+(NOTE: If you refresh the kernel of the Notebook this will need to be re done.
+Everytime this is done a new code will be provided for authentication for security purposes by Micrsoft)

   **Visual Implementation:**
   ![authenticating-bi](https://github.com/deepakm925/Power-BI/blob/main/When-Python-meets-Power-BI/Embedding-a-Power-BI-Report-in-Jupyter-Notebook/resources/authentication-bi-python.gif)